1928 (14th June)

 1960 (October 21st)

-Left Cuba to make a tour of other socialist countries including, China, Russia and Czechoslovakia
+Che Guevara left Cuba to embark on a tour of other socialist countries including China, Russia and Czechoslovakia.

 1960 (November 24th)